mialkin/docs/csharp/types/delegate.md

-# Delegate
+# `delegate`

-A **delegate** is a *type* that represents references to methods with a particular parameter list and return type.
+The `delegate` is a reference type that represents references to methods with a particular parameter list and return type.

+A **delegate** is a code, a class, that the compiler generates when you use the `delegate` keyword.

+You define a **delegate type** using syntax that is similar to defining a method signature; you just add the `delegate` keyword to the definition.

+[↑ Every](https://learn.microsoft.com/en-us/dotnet/csharp/delegate-class#delegate-and-multicastdelegate-classes) delegate you work with is derived from `MulticastDelegate`.

 When you instantiate a delegate, you can associate its instance with any method with a compatible signature and return type.
 You can invoke, or call, the method through the delegate instance: